awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 ```

 **Important**
 The URL expires 30 seconds after it is issued\.
-If the connection is not made before the URL expires, `pcluster dcv connect` will need to be run again to generate a new URL\.
+If the connection is not made before the URL expires, run `pcluster dcv connect` again to generate a new URL\.

 #### Positional Arguments<a name="pcluster.dcv.connect.arg"></a>